cedws/amnesia/README.md

 6. The secret is encrypted with the DEK using AES-GCM

 This hybrid method of encrypting a secret with a DEK and splitting the DEK into parts with SSS means very large secrets can be protected with minimal overhead.

-For strong protection of the secret, enter a good number of difficult questions.
-An example usage could be to enter your last five passwords as questions.